Yuantian013/TDOM-AC/README.md

 python mix_evaluate.py
 ```

-- We provide different model for evaluate and visulize the performance of [Predator and Prey] task.
-You can choose Predator and Prey trained by different algorithm by changing the [agent_run_num] and [adversary_run_num].
+- We provide different models for evaluating and visulizing the behavior of the [Predator and Prey] task.
+You can choose predators and prey trained via different algorithms by changing the [agent_run_num] and [adversary_run_num].

 ## Citation